clearcare/django-rest-framework-drilldown/README.rst

         # Primary model for the API (required)
         model = Invoice

+        # Global throttle for the API.
+Defaults to 1000.
+If your query hits MAX_RESULTS,
+        # this is noted in X-Query_Warning in the response header.
+        MAX_RESULTS = 5000

-        # The picky flag defaults to False; if True, then any bad field in the
+        # The picky flag defaults to False; if True, then any unidentifiable param in the
         # request will result in an error.
         #picky = True